Government Services

 Annapolis Police Department

-The Chief of Police in Annapolis is Michael A. Pristoop.
+The Chief of Police in Annapolis is Scott Baker.
 The Annapolis police department employs 131 full-time, sworn officers and 87 civilians according to 2008 numbers provided by the City.
 The police force protects more than 36,000 residents in an area of 7.2 square miles, and last year responded to more than 42,000 calls for service.
 In the police department’s 2009 Annual Report, Chief Pristoop notes that crime in 2009 was reduced by 36% due to the hard work and dedication of the Annapolis police force.

 Useful Links: